genicsblog/docs/index.md

 # Welcome

 Welcome to the Genics Blog documentation!
-This documentation is the ultimate guide you need to refer to for publishing content at the [Genics Blog](https://genicsblog.com){:target="_blank"}.
+This documentation is the ultimate guide you need to refer to become a contributor at the [Genics Blog](https://genicsblog.com){:target="_blank"}.

 ## Terminology